'She was going to be someone.' Families and friends remember the victims of the Uvalde school massacre as the first funerals are held - KTVZ

 The visitation room was filled with flowers and stuffed animals as family and friends gathered in remembrance, according to CNN affiliate KTRK.

-The Uvalde city council announced it would be postponing its meeting Tuesday, where several new members were set to be sworn in.
+The Uvalde city council announced it would postpone its meeting Tuesday, where several new members were set to be sworn in.

 “Our focus on Tuesday is on our families who lost loved ones,” Mayor Don McLaughlin said Monday in a statement.
 “We begin burying our children tomorrow, the innocent victims of last week’s murders at Robb Elementary School.
 The special City Council meeting will not take place as scheduled.”